 It might be possible to deviate your return flight.
 Inquire with your program contact if interested.

-Fahima Aziz is a Lecturer in the Economics Department of the College of Liberal Arts who has focused largely on international business and finance throughout her teaching career.
+This Global Seminar is led by Fahima Aziz, lecturer in the Economics Department of the College of Liberal Arts, who has focused largely on international business and finance throughout her teaching career.

 Coursework will include class attendance, a group project and presentation, assignments, and a final paper, as well as a learning reflection.